Demsey McKean: World rankings (2020)

 Throughout the end of 2019, negotiations were happening to have Demsey McKean fight former WBA World Heavyweight Champion Lucas Browne.
 Lucas Browne agreed with McKean promoter Angelo Di Carlo for a March 2020 fight.
 Unfortunately in December 2019 it was announced that Lucas Browne withdrew from the fight.
 Instead of taking on Lucas Browne, McKean took on American boxer Jonathan Rice in the biggest fight of his career for two major regional titles, the WBO Asia Pacific heavyweight title and IBF Intercontinental heavyweight title.
 McKean said he started eating better and training better leading into this fight.
 Jonathan Rice spoke a lot of trash talk in their upcoming fight, but McKean didn't care for it.
 McKean won the fight by tenth round stoppage in the last 20 seconds of the fight with McKean winning the WBO Asia Pacific and IBF Intercontinental heavyweight titles.

-Due to COVID-19 pandemic in Australia and across the world, less events were happening across the world which made boxers less active including McKean.
+Due to COVID-19 pandemic in Australia and across the world, fewer events were happening across the world which made boxers less active including McKean.
 McKean wouldn't be back in the ring until May 2021.
 In May 2020, McKean called out Joseph Parker to take him on in his next fight.
 McKean obviously backing himself, believed that being southpaw would give him the advantage over Parker.
 In July 2020, McKean continued to call out Joseph Parker but had no intentions to disrespect him.
 In October 2020, McKean expressed his interest in fighting Efe Ajagba, a boxer who had also fought and defeated Jonathan Rice.
 McKean was also interested in fighting the winner of Joseph Parker vs. Junior Fa.
 McKean had also shown interest in fighting Tyson Fury.
 McKean held talks with Filip Hrgovic for an IBF final eliminator.
 In August 2021, McKean was offered sparring with Anthony Joshua in the UK.
 Not only did McKean accept the offer, he also relocated to the UK in the hope of getting more active, especially with the Covid pandemic and less activity in Australia.
 In September 2021, McKean called out Joseph Parker again stating "That's what everyone wants to see".